antarctica/ops-data-store/README.md

 [Permissions](#permissions) are assigned to users through groups they are part of being [mapped](#permissions-mappings) to a roles (e.g. _viewer_).

-To grant a user a role, add them to _a_ group that is mapped to that role.
+To assign a user to a role:

-To revoke a role from a user, remove from _all_ groups that map to that role.

-To assign or remove roles from the [Permissions](#permissions) system to or from users:

-1. ask the relevant group owner to add or remove users as needed [1]
+1. ask the relevant Azure group owner to add or remove users as needed [1]
 1. run the [`auth sync`](#control-cli-auth-commands) CLI command to update the BAS LDAP server
 1. wait for the next [BAS IT User Sync](#bas-it-user-sync)

-Users should then have, or no longer have, access to relevant [Datasets](#datasets).
+1. ask IT to run their script to set the default session role for the role to the user

+**Note:** Users may only be assigned to a single role.

+To revoke a role from a user

+1. ask the relevant Azure group owners to remove the user from _all_ groups that map to that role
+1. run the [`auth sync`](#control-cli-auth-commands) CLI command to update the BAS LDAP server
+1. wait for the next [BAS IT User Sync](#bas-it-user-sync)

 [1] If needed, BAS IT can also update team/group memberships in addition to owners.